Dimitri-Sumin/facebook-campaign-revenue-analysis/README.md

 Three structural revenue risks were identified across the portfolio:

 - **Early shutdown risk** — campaigns with 90–100% late LTV share are systematically misclassified by Day 0 metrics and may be paused before their monetization cycle completes
-- **Portfolio diffusion** — the bottom 60% of campaigns by LTV generate approximately 20% of observed revenue while likely consuming a disproportionate share of budget and operational attention
+- **Portfolio diffusion** — the bottom 60% of campaigns by LTV generate approximately 20% of observed revenue while potentially requiring operational attention disproportionate to their observed value contribution
 - **Concentration dependency** — only 4 campaigns out of 591 qualify as Scale candidates, making portfolio performance vulnerable to a very small number of acquisition structures

 The analysis also revealed several non-obvious patterns: